noodldocs/noodldocs.github.io/2.4/nodes/ui-elements/text/README.md

 <##head##>
 # Text

-The Text node represents a text elements, and is used for both single words as well as paragraphs of text.
+This node represents a text element, and is used for both single words as well as paragraphs of text.

 ![](/text_visual.png ':class=img-size-l')

-Text can be styled with font family, color, size, and much more.
+The Text node can be styled with font family, color, size, and much more.

 ![](/text_node.png ':class=img-size-l')